hughdbrown/just-enough/git.md

 git merge second-branch # This assumes that you have checked out the master branch, and then merges
 						# the branch named second-branch into it.

+git push --delete origin hello # This assumes you have checked out master.
+It will push any changes
+							   # that have not been pushed and will delete the remote branch hello.
+git branch --delete hello # Deletes local branch hello.
+Note that if you have not deleted the remote
+						  # branch equivalent first, git may complain about unmerged or unpushed changes.
 ```